 No, he/she cannot.
 When the trust is set up, the terms are defined.
 With our clients, a trust will become irrevocable upon the death of the first spouse.
 That protects what the spouses decided on together and prevents future changes.

-For more information on Putting Your Retirement Into A Trust In SC, free initial consultation is your next best step.
+For more information on Putting Your Retirement Into A Trust In SC, a free initial consultation is your next best step.
 Get the information and legal answers you seek by calling (864) 271-7940 today.